 How Common is Aphasia?

-Aphasia affects about one million Americans -or 1 in 250 people- and is more common than Parkinson’s Disease, cerebral palsy or muscular dystrophy.
+Aphasia affects about two million Americans and is more common than Parkinson’s Disease, cerebral palsy or muscular dystrophy.
 Nearly 180,000 Americans acquire the disorder each year.
 However, most people have never heard of it.

 Who Acquires Aphasia?